GeoscienceAustralia/AusPIX-crosswalk-code/README.md

 Data includes: Map, area, parent cell, child cells, vertices, centroid, cell neighbours.

-describing the product, the authors, the eCat record and the project funding it

 This is the code for the linked-data API for AusPIX DGGS cells.
-The API provides basic information about AusPIX cells.
+API provides basic information about AusPIX cells.

 Author: Bell, J.G.

 ecat record: 140149

 Funded by the Australian Government Loc-I Project